 This seems like a very robust password which would be effectively impossible to beat but could also be memorised.
 Yet it may not be as secure as it appears.

-A study of mnemonic passwords by Carnegie Mellon University found that 65% of people chose phrases they found through Google, and two even selected lyrics from the same song.
+A study of these mnemonic passwords by Carnegie Mellon University found that 65% of people chose phrases they found through Google, and two even selected lyrics from the same song.

 If there’s a likelihood that people will use well known phrases and follow the same steps to create a mnemonic password (using the first letter of each word, replacing characters with numbers and symbols) then crackers could start including common quotes and lyrics into their attacks to greatly increase the chances of breaking very long passwords which have been selected in this way.

 This isn’t to say that mnemonic passwords are useless, but you need to be sneaky about it.
 Use a phrase that means something to you alone, rather than a quote from a movie.
 Random is the key.

 One great way to create random strong passwords is Diceware, a simple and effective system which uses dice rolls to select words from a list.
 As well as being random, the nonsense phrase passwords it generates can also be quite memorable so they're useful for situations where you need to commit them to memory or are manually filling out a login field.